 I’m not here to tell you what to do.
 If you want to run illegal lights, and risk getting defected or blamed for an accident (and have huge insurance issues as a result) that’s up to you.
 But, at least do it with a bit of thought for the others on the road.

 Your headlights come with adjustment arrangements so you can tilt them up and down, and side to side.
 If you are going to install globes in your normal reflectors that scatter light around like a disco ball, aim them down.
+H4 conversion kits can give you a lot of extra light, but please direct it sensibly!

 Before you swap, park your car up against a wall, mark where the light shines and then swap them out, making sure the light also points in the same place, or lower.
 If you don’t, and you blind those around you on the road you deserve to have your vehicle yellow stickered.